TheChiefMeat/Chiefs-Big-List-of-Programs/README.md

 ## System

 - [Classic Shell](http://www.classicshell.net/) - Classic Shell™ is free software that improves your productivity, enhances the usability of Windows
+- [Core Temp](https://www.alcpu.com/CoreTemp) - Core Temp is a compact, no fuss, small footprint, yet powerful program to monitor processor temperature and other vital information
+- [CPU-Z](https://www.cpuid.com/softwares/cpu-z.html) - CPU-Z is a freeware that gathers information on some of the main devices of your system
 - [Dexpot](https://www.dexpot.de/) - Virtual Desktops
 - [Everything](https://www.voidtools.com) - Locate files and folders by name instantly
 - [Fences](https://www.stardock.com/products/fences) - Automatically organize your desktop shortcuts and icons with Fences!